 Are you running a marathon in a new city?
 You're not alone.
-Marathons attract athletes from around the world and only a fraction of those in the race are running in familiar surroundings.
-The rest of the runners will be planning how to navigate a new city as they prepare to run the race.
+Marathons attract athletes from around the world and only a fraction of those are running in their hometowns.

-Pam Nisevich Bede, a registered dietitian with Abbott’s EAS Sports Nutrition team, as well as a 21-time marathoner and Ironman triathlete, has done her fair share of traveling to races.
+Pam Nisevich Bede, MS, an Abbott registered dietitian, and 24-time marathoner and Ironman triathlete, has done her fair share of traveling to races.

 Pam and Mike teamed up to offer runners advice as they plan their next racing adventure.
-Here are a few tips to remember:
+Here are five key tips to remember:

 Nothing new on race day, says Nisevich Bede.
 So pack clothes, shoes, and fuel that you've trained with.
 If you're flying, avoid potential luggage mishaps and pack your race-day gear in your carry-on – especially your running shoes.